GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 ### Team-Wide Agreement on Playbooks

 With unfettered access to all documentation, the next step is to ensure the entire team agrees with all documented information as its laid out.
-If there is disagreement about the best way to approach a given failover scenario or the risk and potential impact of a non-critical dependency failure, this is the best time to suss out those differences of opinion and come to a unanimous "best" solution.
+If there is disagreement about the best way to approach a given failover scenario, or about the risk and potential impact of a non-critical dependency failure, this is the best time to suss out those differences of opinion and come to a unanimous "best" solution.
 A healthy, active debate provides the team with a deeper understanding of the system and encourages the best ideas and techniques to bubble up to the surface.

 While the goal is agreement on the playbooks currently laid out, documentation can (and should) be updated in the future as experiments shed new light on the system.
 The team should be encouraged and empowered to challenge the norms in order to create a system that is always adapting and evolving to be as resilient as possible.